Help & Guides

 Understanding Usage Limits

 Monthly limits (scans, chat, repo scans, integrations) reset on the 1st of each calendar month.
-Lifetime limits (Generate Fix, Runbook, Report Export, Incident Autopilot) are a total allocation that does not reset.
+Lifetime limits (Generate Fix, Report Export, Incident Autopilot) are a total allocation that does not reset.

 When you're approaching a limit, you'll see an "X left" badge on the relevant button.
 When a limit is reached, the button shows a limit message and you'll be prompted to upgrade.